AI News Digest

 • Blob attachments: Pass binary data (images, files) to and from agents

-This is GitHub’s answer to the growing ecosystem of AI coding agents.
 Rather than just being a completion engine, Copilot is becoming a platform.
-If you’re building developer tools, the SDK is available now in the @github/copilot-sdk npm package and equivalent PyPI/Go modules.
+The SDK is available now in the @github/copilot-sdk npm package and equivalent PyPI/Go modules.

 Use cases include parallel code review across multiple files, simultaneous test generation and documentation updates, or running multiple refactor strategies and comparing results.
-For developers working in large codebases, this could meaningfully reduce iteration time on complex multi-file changes.
+On large codebases with complex multi-file changes, parallel dispatch can cut iteration time.

 Anthropic Cuts Third-Party Claude Access

-The implication is clear: if you want Claude API access through a third-party tool, you’ll now need to pay separately for API usage rather than piggybacking on a personal Claude Pro/Team subscription.
-For developers building tools that integrate with Claude, this means you need your own Anthropic API key and direct billing relationship — no more routing through consumer subscriptions.
+If you want Claude API access through a third-party tool, you will now need to pay separately for API usage rather than piggybacking on a personal Claude Pro/Team subscription.
+Anyone building tools that integrate with Claude needs their own Anthropic API key and direct billing relationship.
+No more routing through consumer subscriptions.

 This move aligns with Anthropic’s broader strategy of controlling how Claude is accessed and ensuring direct billing relationships with all API consumers.

-A sophisticated supply chain attack on the axios npm package was disclosed today, and the attack vector is a cautionary tale for every open source maintainer.
+A sophisticated supply chain attack on the axios npm package was disclosed today, and the details matter for every open source maintainer.

 • Audit dependency additions carefully, even when they come from trusted maintainers